Kaprizov scores in OT as Wild beat Ducks 4-3

 Zach Parise was a healthy scratch by Minnesota for the second time this season.
 Parise has been playing in a bottom two-line role for much of the season.
 He is one shy of his 200th goal as a member of the Wild.

 Meanwhile, Ryan Getzlaf was out of the lineup for Anaheim, the second time he’s been scratched this season without an injury.
-Getzlaf, who has five goals and 12 assists this season, will likely see his 13-season streak of leading the team in assists end this year.
+Eakins said it was a “maintenance day” for Getzlaf, who has five goals and 12 assists this season, and will likely see his 13-season streak of leading the team in assists end this year.

 INJURY NOTES

+Henrique had a goal and assist in his return after missing six games while in the COVID-19 protocol.
 Ducks defenseman Josh Manson returned to the lineup after missing seven games with an upper-body injury.

 Kevin Fiala was back in Minnesota’s lineup after missing one game with a lower-body injury.